fearoffish/aether/README.md

 * Manage servers (or clusters of servers) with a web interface
 * Monitor logs of the Chef runs from those servers (using [http://pusherapp.com][7])
 * Show estimated costs of servers

+## Getting Started

+I currently only use this locally, and to get it going it needs a Chef knife config file in your home directory, specifically in `~/.chef/knife.rb`.
+This works just like Chef itself, so if you have that configured it should just work.
+So, in short:

+* Setup a `knife.rb` in `~/.chef/`
+* Start the Rails server

 Links
 -----